Making Swift package assets work in SwiftUI previews

 }()

-With this new bundle in place, you can now use the .myPackage bundle instead of .module to make external previews work.
-If they start crashing again, you can use the technique above to find out why.
+With this new bundle, you can now use .myPackage instead of .module to make external previews work.
+If they start crashing, you can use the techniques above to find out why.

 Using our custom bundle in SwiftGen

-If you use SwiftGen to generate code from your assets and resource files, you should tell it to use the custom bundle as well, by adjusting the swiftgen.yml file so that it defines a bundle:
+If you use SwiftGen to generate code from your assets and resource files, you should tell it to use the custom bundle, by adjusting the swiftgen.yml file so that it defines a bundle:

 // swiftgen.yml